abskalana/hull_white_calibration_swaption/README.md

-# hull_white_calibration_swaption
+## Hull white calibration with swaption implies volatility
 In this project, we aim to calibrate the Hull-White one-factor model using market data, specifically focusing on Black-implied swaption volatilities.
 This process involves estimating the model's parameters so that the model's output matches observed market prices of swaptions.
+We start by pricing swaptions using the Jamshidian trick, which allows us to decompose the swaption pricing problem into a series of simpler steps.
+By applying this method, we can efficiently calculate the swaption price under the Hull-White framework, ensuring accurate calibration to market data